noahlittle/COVID19TrackerCA/README.md

-# COVID19TrackerCA
+# COVID19Tracker.ca Frontend
-To work with API
+This code is intended for use with an associated Laravel-based API